-It means simply to focus on YOU, to not get caught up in comparing yourself with the person you're guarding, to not get distracted by comparing yourself with your teammates.
+It means simply to focus on YOU, to not get caught up in comparing yourself with the opposition, to not get distracted by comparing yourself with your teammates.
 COMPARISON is a dirty word in sports.
 When you get caught up in comparing yourself you will almost always come out on the short end of the stick.
 Why?
 Because comparison is something that we do in our head, using our imagination.
 Most of the time your imagination will give you a negatively distorted picture of your skills and ability in relation to others.
-If you really want to outplay a particular individual or team what this means is that you have to focus even more on yourself and your job, NOT on them!
-This is an important contradiction that most players and coaches don't fully understand.
-To outplay the competition you must focus on YOU, NOT on THEM!
-If you get too caught up with how good you think that they are or what you think they can do, then you'll tend to get yourself too uptight to play your best.
-As a result you'll go out there and either try too hard, forcing the game and trying to make things happen, or you'll be so intimidated by your opponent that you'll play cautious and tentatively.
+If you really want to outplay a particular individual or team, then you have to focus even more on yourself and your job, and NOT on them!
+This is an important contradiction that most football players and coaches don't fully understand.
+To outplay the competition, you must focus on YOU, NOT on THEM!
+If you get too caught up with how good you think that they are or what you think they can do, then you'll tend to get yourself too intimidated and uptight to play your best.
+As a result you'll go out there and either try too hard, forcing the game and trying to make things happen, or you'll be so unnerved by your opponents imagined "prowess that you'll play cautious and tentatively.